 - Not a lot of curves

-- Small or average size bust
+- Small or average size bust with a rectangle shape

 - Weight is pretty evenly distributed